August 7, 2018

-According to a PWC Study of Project Management: Improving performance and reducing risk, only 2.5% of the companies successfully complete 100% their projects.
+According to a PWC study of Project Management: Improving performance and reducing risk, only 2.5% of the companies successfully complete 100% of their projects.

 Moreover, manual methods of reporting and keeping track of issues such as spreadsheets and notepads, are not only time consuming but prone to human error and negligence.